phllppham/ribbonbusiness-takehome/NOTES.md

 ‘OnboardingContext’ contains
 - ‘currentStep’: Step in onboarding that is being shown, controls what component is happening in ‘OnboardingForm’
 - ‘formData’: Holds the 4 required input fields from ‘BusinessInfo’ (Business name, owner, email, and address)
-- ‘paymentData’: Hold payment details with ‘confirmed’, ‘method’, ‘amount’, and ‘currency’. ‘confirmed’ is what controls whether Continue buttonin ‘PaymentStep’ is disabled
+- ‘paymentData’: Hold payment details with ‘confirmed’, ‘method’, ‘amount’, and ‘currency’. ‘confirmed’ is what controls whether Continue button in ‘PaymentStep’ is disabled
 - ‘isSubmitting’: used by ‘ReviewStep’ to disable submit button and indiciate visual loading
 - ‘isRejected’: Tracks whether the last submission was rejected due to business name conflict.
 When true, ‘BusinessInfo’ shows the error and blocks the user from advancing
 - ‘submissionResult’: Holds outcome of last submission, with a ‘success’ boolean or ‘error’ message.
 ‘CompleteStep’ uses this to decide determine what to show next